 There are some rules and regulations we ask our visitors to abide by to ensure our dolphins stay healthy and remain wild:

-The dolphin feeding is regulated by the Queensland Government with a group of volunteers on site to ensure it is an enjoyable experience for both humans and dolphins.
+The dolphin feeding is regulated and closely monitored by the Queensland Government with a group of volunteers on site to ensure it is an enjoyable experience for both humans and dolphins.

-The dolphins generally arrive early so plan to be here some time between 7.00 and 8.00am.
-On arrival visitors are welcome to join the volunteers in the water and get to know these beautiful mammals.
+The Dolphin Centre opens at 7.00am with viewing time between 7.00 - 8.00am.
+There is only one feeding session per day commencing at 8.00am.
+On arrival visitors are welcome to join the volunteers in the water and get to know these beautiful mammals with a small group of people in the water at any one time.

-Feeding commences at 8.00am with a small group of people in the water at one time.
 Fish for the feeding is available on site.
-As a volunteer group we request $5.00 per person entry fee plus $5.00 to cover the cost of each fish purchased and our other costs.
+We have an entry fee and a feeding fee, and as a volunteer group we request $5.00 per person entry fee plus $5.00 to cover the cost of each fish purchased and our other costs.
 Dolphin feeding does mean getting wet, at least up to your knees...so come prepared!

 Once the dolphins are fed they generally return straight to the wild to get on with their day so be sure to be there before 8.00am to give yourself the best chance of enjoying this wonderful experience.